MITEL-UNIUD/SlideJ/README.md

 ## Synopsis

 SlideJ is an ImageJ plugin for processing **digital slides** (also known as virtual slides, WSI, etc).
+SlideJ has been tested in the following formats: Aperio .SVS, Leica .SCN, Hamamatsu .NDPI, Mirax, Generic tiled TIFF and regular TIFF.
 It works by splitting the slide in square tiles and iterating a user-configurable macro on each of them.
+SlideJ allows the user to launch very long series of unsupervised tasks which can be performed in free time.

 ## Code Example